michael-fares-lrn/custom-questions-skeleton-tutorial/demos/custom-question-skeleton/README.md

 * Bundle the production ready code of your custom question.
 Once your custom question is ready, run this script and host the resulant `question.js`, `scorer.js`, `question.css` and `authoring_custom_layout.html` files on your server.

-The paths to these files can be easily managed and aliased via the custom questions module on our self-serive site, console.learnosity.com:
+The paths to these files can be easily managed and aliased via the custom questions module on our self-service site, console.learnosity.com:

 https://help.learnosity.com/hc/en-us/articles/360000756198-Console-Overview#custom-questions